huggingface/transformers/docs/source/en/model_doc/blip.md

 The BLIP model was proposed in [BLIP: Bootstrapping Language-Image Pre-training for Unified Vision-Language Understanding and Generation](https://arxiv.org/abs/2201.12086) by Junnan Li, Dongxu Li, Caiming Xiong, Steven Hoi.

-BLIP is a model that is able to perform various multi-modal tasks including
+BLIP is a model that is able to perform various multi-modal tasks including:
 - Visual Question Answering
 - Image-Text retrieval (Image-text matching)
 - Image Captioning